p2000t/M2000/README.md

   * allegro_audio-5.*.dll

 ### Windows (WSL Ubuntu cross-compilation)
+Alternatively, you can build the Windows version on WSL (Windows Subsystem for Linux).
 * Ensure you have [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) installed and have downloaded the latest Ubuntu image from the Windows store.
 * Install the required following packages in Ubuntu